DataFire/Integrations/integrations/generated/amazonaws_config/README.md

 * InvalidLimitException `object`: The specified limit is outside the allowable range.

 ### InvalidNextTokenException
 * InvalidNextTokenException `object`: The specified next token is invalid.
-Specify the <code>NextToken</code> string that was returned in the previous response to get the next page of results.
+Specify the <code>nextToken</code> string that was returned in the previous response to get the next page of results.

 ### InvalidParameterValueException
 * InvalidParameterValueException `object`: One or more of the specified parameters are invalid.
 Verify that your parameters are valid and try again.

 ### InvalidRecordingGroupException
 * InvalidRecordingGroupException `object`: AWS Config throws an exception if the recording group does not contain a valid list of resource types.
-Invalid values could also be incorrectly formatted.
+Invalid values might also be incorrectly formatted.

 ### InvalidResultTokenException
 * InvalidResultTokenException `object`: The specified <code>ResultToken</code> is invalid.